In This Hub:

 Still others are not so obvious about their anger, but take complex steps to strike out at others in ways that -- while anger based -- are not blatant or direct.
 This can be either passive aggressive or manipulative to get others to do their dirty work for them.

 There are other people who use their anger as a foundation of self.
 Their essential definition of themselves revolves around their anger over some outrage.
 These people frequently lead lives that are not only selfish, but self-destructive.
+In case you missed the memo, self-destructive people don't mind taking you with them

 When these fundamental issues are threatened, anger is the common emotional response.
 It occurs in an attempt to protect them and by extension ourselves.
 Although simple, this is a very profound concept.
 A thumbnail explanation of each of these might help.
 What follows are our summation of Carter's ideas.